quynquyn/lessons/_lessons/dialogues/greetings.md

 > Moin!  *(Something like: good morning, good day, and good everning)*
 > Moin Moin!  *(Something like: good morning, good day, and good everning)*

-On the more informal side, people use these:
+On the informal side, people use these:

 > Hi!  *(Same as English: Hi)*
 > Na du?  *(Like: hey, how are you?)*